tonight-halfmoon/slv-n-erlang/concurrent/distributed.systems/resa/readme.md

 # Prototype on Distributed System

-In Erlang a beautiful game on how processes on distributed network nodes communicate
+In Erlang a beautiful game on how processes on distributed nodes communicate

 ## Goal